 How-To use socket addresses in a portable way

-POSIX networking APIs define struct sockaddr
+POSIX networking APIs define struct sockaddr, which provides a semi-portable

 way for dealing with socket addresses.
 The structure is only semi-portable,